Nintendo video game consoles: Pokémon Mini (2001)

 The Pokémon Mini (stylized as Pokémon mini) is an 8-bit handheld game console designed and manufactured by Nintendo in conjunction with The Pokémon Company and themed around the Pokémon media franchise.
 It is the smallest game system with interchangeable cartridges ever produced by Nintendo, weighing just under two and a half ounces (71 grams).
 It was also Nintendo's cheapest console ever produced at and came bundled with the game Pokémon Party mini.
 It was first released in North America on November 16, 2001, and was only available for purchase at the Pokémon Center and via its website.
 This was followed by releases in Japan on December 14, 2001, and in Europe on March 15, 2002.
-Features of the Pokémon mini include an internal real-time clock, an infrared port used to facilitate multiplayer gaming, a reed switch for detecting shakes, and a motor used to implement force feedback.
+Features of the Pokémon mini include an internal real-time clock, an infrared port used to facilitate multiplayer gaming, a reed switch for detecting when shaken, and a motor used to implement force feedback.
 Sales of the Pokémon Mini were poor and only ten games were released, five of which were exclusive to Japan.